benfluleck/random-phone-number-generator/README.md

 # Random Phone Generator

-The random phone number generator is a project inspired by my LMS Outputs for [Andela](https://andela.com/).
-The aim is to a specified amount of random phone numbers.
+The random phone number generator is a project inspired by my LMS Outputs for [Andela](https://andela.com/) for my D2 Assessments.
+The aim is to  specify an amount of random phone numbers you would like to generate.
 The results are downloadable in a text file which consists of these phone numbers sorted in ascending or descending order.

 <br />
 <br />